 Redness caused by rosacea can be treated with IPL.
 It calms the red inflamed minimising redness by shutting down the surface capillaries.

-Treatment Of Facial Capillaries With Intense Pulsed Light.
+Treatment Of Nose Veins With Intense Pulsed Light.